 - Stay home when sick

-- Seek testing immediately and self-report if experiencing symptoms.
+- Seek testing immediately and self-report if experiencing symptoms

-Limited Capacity and Advance Lift ticket Reservations
+Limited Capacity and Advance Lift Ticket Reservations

-The good news is that Ikon Pass holders do not need to make an advance reservation for Alterra properties for 2020-2021!
+The good news is that Ikon Pass holders do not need to make an advance reservations for Alterra properties for 2020-2021!
 But there are just 15 Alterra mountains and many other destinations on the Ikon Pass.
 Some of those other properties do require advance reservations, even for Ikon Pass holders.

 The following mountains on the Ikon Pass (but outside of Alterra) require all skiers and riders to make an advance reservation before visiting: